 There are also online counseling services that focus on providing therapy for couples.
 One prominent example is Regain, an online therapy platform dedicated to couples therapy, catering to both heterosexual and LGBT+ couples.
 When signing up, you have the option to set the preference for a therapist who is attuned to the nuances of the LGBT+ community.

-If you’re seeking individual counseling that’s tailored to provide support to the LGBTQ+ community Pride Counseling offers individual therapy from licensed therapists online.
+If you’re seeking individual counseling that’s tailored to provide support to the LGBTQ+ community, BetterHelp has therapists specializing in providing LGBTQ+-affirmative therapy.

 What should we expect in our first lesbian couples therapy session?